Whether you're a total novice or a CBD connoisseur, finding your ideal dose, getting results with your CBD takes work and patience.

 How to use CBD oil

-When taking cannabidiol, it is important to consume only the recommended serving.
+When taking cannabidiol, it is important to only consume the recommended serving size.

 Increasing or decreasing this amount may produce the opposite of the desired effect.

-Download your CBD dosage diary and start your journey.
+Download your CBD dosage log and start your journey.

 Keep in mind that some people may metabolize cannabidiol differently due to abnormalities in the cytochrome P45O (CYP450) enzyme system.
-And depending on when you take your medication, you may experience an unintended increase or decrease in CBD levels in your blood.
+And depending on when you take your medication, you may experience an unintentional increase or decrease in CBD concentrations in your blood.

 If you think you are not metabolizing CBD as expected, ask your doctor to test your cytochrome P450 enzyme system before adjusting your dosage.

-Common drugs controlled in combination with cannabis (without interaction)
+Common medications controlled in combination with cannabis (no interaction)

 - Adderall (amphetamine/dextroamphetamine)